 there’s one chair free, it’s opposite of me.
 You may hesitate momentarily at the idea of sharing space with a stranger,

-then decide to walk over and ask, “May I sit here?” at the same moment I lift a Limited Edition Blackwing from the page, glance upward with a kind smile and say, “Of course.”
+then decide to walk over and ask, “May I sit here?” at the same moment I raise a Limited Edition Blackwing from the page, glancing upward with a kind smile and say, “Of course.”

-I clear off half the tabletop for your laptop, textbook, newspaper, iPhone, hard drive, earbuds, glasses, tissues, and whatever else you remove from the knapsack on the floor, as you place the cold/hot beverage on the corner closest to your dominant hand, pull out the creaky wood chair and fold your frame into it.
+I make room for your laptop, textbook, newspaper, iPhone, hard drive, earbuds, glasses, tissues, and whatever else you remove from the knapsack on the floor.
+As you place the cold/hot beverage on the corner closest to your dominant hand and pull out the creaky wooden chair, folding your frame into it.

 I smile.
 You smile.
 Boom: we’ve connected.
 The stories we exchange become a part of our daily tapestry, anecdotes we retell later to co-workers, friends, and family.
 A debate we post on a blog, across social media or even at our local.
 They may even inform a purchase when we run out of tissues.